On this page you will find frequently asked questions about the Jobportal job search site.

 Portfolio assures the employer

 A good resume is clear, informative and readable.
 It contains the most relevant information for the job, such as work experience, system skills, the right educational background or any other relevant requirements for the job.
-The resume should be no more than 2 pages long.
-The most important information should be visible in seconds to the recruiter.
+The resume should be no more than 2 pages long and the most important information should be visible in seconds to the recruiter.

 What are the most important things on a resume?